pivot-access-ltd/bma-offline-docs/src/about-networking.md

 3. Transmission delay - how long does it take layer 1 to push the packet's bits onto the link?
 4. Propagation delay - how long does it take the bits to travel through the wire to the other end?

 The size of the queue directly influences how fast data can get onto the link.
 The processing and transmission delays are real, though relatively constant.
 The propagation delay depends on network architecture, network congestion, and the number of hops (how many routers between source and destination).
-As we'll see later on, within your enterprise, the Clos architecture usually causes significantly less propagation delay.
+[As we'll see later on](#heading--clos-architecture), within your enterprise, the Clos architecture usually causes significantly less propagation delay.

 A variable-latency network is "variable" because of the density of network traffic and the complexity of the route between hosts.
-We can't predict congestion or routing (although we can influence local routing with the Clos architecture).
-Nor can we predict transmission delays; thus "variable-latency".
+We can't predict congestion or routing, although we can influence local routing with the by the choice of network architecture.
+We can't predict transmission delays, although we can statistically put some bounds on them.
+Thus almost all digital networks are considered "variable-latency".

 <a href="#heading--physical-layer-uninteresting"><h4 id="heading--physical-layer-uninteresting">The physical layer is not very interesting</h4></a>